hiepnguyen1005/hiepnguyen1005/README.md

 My name is Hiep, an aspiring data scientist with a passion for machine learning and a strong foundation in statistics and programming.
 I am currently pursuing a bachelor degree in data science and looking to gain industry experience through internships and real-world projects.

 ## Education
-- Bachelor of Science in Data Science, Aalto University University (Expected graduation: 2024)
+- Bachelor of Science in Data Science, Aalto University (Expected graduation: 2024)

 ## Skills
 - Programming language: Python, R, Scala, Stan